-In the past, DSS focused on the National Industrial Security Program Operating Manual, or NISPOM, to guide the agency's oversight compliance actions.
+In the past, DCSA focused on the National Industrial Security Program Operating Manual, or NISPOM, to guide the agency's oversight compliance actions.
 However, as a static policy manual, the NISPOM does not:

 - Identify what national security information needs the most protection